-Omeros Corporation 201 Elliott Avenue West Seattle, WA 98119, USA For the attention of: General Counsel With a concurrent copy by e-mail (which shall not constitute notice) to generalcounsel@omeros.com,
+Omeros Corporation 201 Elliott Avenue West Seattle, WA 98119, USA For the attention of: General Counsel or to such other destination as either Party hereto may hereafter notify to the other in accordance with the provisions of this Clause 15.

+With a concurrent copy by e-mail (which shall not constitute notice) to generalcounsel@omeros.com,
-15.2 All such notices or other communications shall be deemed to have been served as follows:

-(a) if delivered personally, at the time of such delivery;

-(b) if sent by first class pre-paid post, ten (10) business days (Saturdays, Sundays and Bank or other public holidays excluded) after being placed in the post.
+- 15.2 All such notices or other communications shall be deemed to have been served as follows: - (a) if delivered personally, at the time of such delivery; - (b) if sent by first class pre-paid post, ten (10) business days (Saturdays, Sundays and Bank or other public holidays excluded) after being placed in the post.